brightcove/brightcove-player-sdk-ios/README.md

 * In your target's Build Settings, remove any reference to the BrightcovePlayerUI.framework from your Framework Search Paths
 * In your target's General settings, remove any reference to BrightcovePlayerUI from the Embedded Binaries and Linked Frameworks and Libraries sections

-If you install Brightcove libraries using CocoaPods, you can remove the BrightcovePlayerUI dependency from your Podfile, and then call `pod update` in Terminal.
+If you install Brightcove libraries using CocoaPods, you can remove the BrightcovePlayerUI dependency from your Podfile, and then run `pod update` in Terminal.

 In your project code, any specific `#import` of a PlayerUI header file can be converted from `#import <BrightcovePlayerUI/filename.h>` to `#import <BrightcovePlayerSDK/filename.h>`.
 Alternately, you can import all the headers at once with `@import BrightcovePlayerSDK;`.